-First, team investigations are now required for process safety-related incidents at facilities covered by OSHA’s Process Safety Management regulation (1910.119, section m).
-But why require team investigations?
+First, team incident investigations are required for most process safety-related incidents at facilities covered by OSHA’s Process Safety Management regulation and the EPA’s Risk Management Plan.

-Quite simply because two heads are better than one!
-Why?
-Several reasons:
+Because two heads (or more) are better than one!

 - A team’s resources can more quickly investigate an incident before the trail goes cold.

 - For complex systems, more than one person is usually needed to understand the problem.

 - Several organizations that were involved in the incident need to participate in the investigation.